 Although data entry and other accounts related tasks do seem simple when compared with actual product-related tasks (R&D, coding, development, design etc.), the fact that they come in huge volumes make them a burden to handle.
 Deployment of workforce in-house may seem like a logical solution to accomplish back office support tasks, but it is definitely not the ideal way to handle the issue.
 Below are some reasons why:

 - Payroll management and efficiency in scaling – The volume of back office tasks like data entry and order processing is directly proportional to the growth of an organization.
 So, when a company grows, it needs to hire more employees and when it goes through a lean period it needs to offload workers.
 Such actions put persistent burden on your HR department as they are always busy fine-tuning the staff in accordance with the ever-changing business requirements.
 This has a major impact on your main project related hiring procedure.
-Also, you have to stretch your resources on training and provide additional benefits to your back office support teams (on par with your core team).
+Also, you have to stretch your resources on training and provide additional benefits to your back office outsourcing teams (on par with your core team).
 Definitely not an ideal way to handle back office services, when your competitors are making the most of outsourcing.

 - Procurement of software – Such is the complexity of operations these days that top management hardly gets any time to think about anything else apart from their core product or process.
 So, when there is a board meeting and the head of back office operations put forwards his requirement for the latest software solutions, it is not taken very seriously.
 This happens because the decision makers are not actually sensitive about back office operations.
 Not because they don’t care but due to their lack of familiarity with such tasks.
 Getting them to fund a tool for data entry when a major process needs a makeover can be next to impossible.
 Therefore, most in-house operations are never truly able to harness the power of modern back-office software.
 Hence, the efficiency, efficacy and accuracy of critical operations go down.
 This is simply not acceptable when you have a better option in back office outsourcing.